sweeneyde/mutable_lattice/README.md

 ```

 The `Lattice.__contains__(v)` method identifies whether the argument `Vector`
-is the `Lattice`, i.e., whether `v` is in the integer span of the stored basis:
+is in the `Lattice`, i.e., whether `v` is in the integer span of the stored basis:

 ```pycon
 >>> print(L) # Continuing from above